awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 To start a session using SSH, run the following command:

 **Note**
+Before attempting to start a session, ensure that the necessary setup steps for Session Manager have been completed\.
+For information, see [Getting Started with Session Manager](session-manager-getting-started.md)\.
 To start a session using SSH, your target instance must be configured to support SSH connections\.
 For more information, see [\(Optional\) Enable SSH Connections Through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.

 ```